vmware-tanzu/vm-operator/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Anything else you would like the reviewers to know about this PR. -->

-_Please confirm that if this PR changes any image versions, then that's the sole change this PR makes._

 **Please add a release note if necessary**: